-If you have Simyo and are planning to travel, the big question is how much it will cost to use your phone abroad.
-The short answer: within the European Union, you browse with your usual plan, but outside Europe, you pay per use and the bill can skyrocket without you realizing it.
-Here's a breakdown with data from 2026.
+If you have Simyo and are going to travel, the big question is how much it will cost you to use your mobile phone abroad.
+The short answer: within the European Union, you browse with your usual plan, but outside Europe you pay per use and the bill can skyrocket without you realizing it.
+Here we break it down with data from 2026.

 How does Simyo roaming work?

-Simyo is a virtual operator that uses the Orange network.
-Within the EU, roaming is included with your plan; outside Europe, you switch to pay-per-use or contracted bundles.
-Consult the official operator website for exact details.
+Simyo is a virtual operator that uses Orange's network.
+Within the EU, roaming is included with your plan; outside Europe, you switch to pay-per-use or pre-contracted add-ons.
+Check the official operator's website for exact details.

-When you leave Spain, your phone stops connecting to the Orange network and connects to a local network in the destination country.
-This "borrowed" connection is what is billed as roaming.
-Simyo, as an MVNO, does not have its own network abroad: it depends on Orange's wholesale agreements with operators in each country, and that determines what is included and what is charged separately.
+When you leave Spain, your mobile phone disconnects from the Orange network and connects to a local network in the destination country.
+This "borrowed" connection is what is charged as roaming.
+Simyo, being an MVNO, does not have its own network abroad: it depends on Orange's wholesale agreements with operators in each country, and that determines what is included and what is charged separately.

 The key is to understand the boundary between two worlds.
-On one hand, the zone regulated by Brussels (the 27 EU countries plus some associates), where "roam like at home" is the norm.
-On the other hand, the rest of the planet, where there is no regulation limiting prices and each operator sets its own tariffs.
-If you want to fully understand the basic concept, it will help to read what roaming is before continuing.
-Simyo applies this logic just like the rest of Spanish operators, with the advantage of low-cost tariffs but the same rules of the game outside Europe.
+On one hand, the zone regulated by Brussels (the 27 EU countries plus some associated ones), where "roam like at home" is the norm.
+On the other, the rest of the planet, where there is no regulation to limit prices and each operator sets its own rates.
+If you want to understand the basic concept well, it will help to read what data roaming is before continuing.
+Simyo applies this logic just like the rest of Spanish operators, with the advantage of low-cost plans but the same rules of the game outside Europe.

 Simyo roaming prices in the European Union

-Within the EU, Simyo applies the "roam like at home" principle: you use your plan's data, minutes, and SMS without surcharges.
+Within the EU, Simyo applies the "roam like at home" principle: you use your contracted plan's gigabytes, minutes, and SMS without surcharges.
 You don't pay extra to browse in France, Italy, or Portugal just as you would in Madrid, within the reasonable use policy limits set by your plan.

-The important nuance is the data limit in roaming that triggers the fair use policy.
+The important nuance is the limit of roaming gigabytes that the fair use policy activates.
 European regulations allow operators to set a data cap for roaming based on the price of your plan: the cheaper it is, the fewer "free" gigabytes abroad.
-If you exceed that threshold, Simyo may apply a small surcharge per additional GB, regulated by Brussels and revised downwards each year.
+If you exceed that threshold, Simyo may apply a small surcharge per additional GB, regulated by Brussels and reviewed downwards each year.

 | Zone | Data | Calls | Typical extra cost |